bencardoen/DataCurator.jl/docs/src/installation.md

 ```
 This installs DataCurator in the global julia installation, from here you can run the Julia API.

-First, ensure Julia is in the PATH so it can be found.
+First, ensure Julia is in the PATH so it can be found:
 ```bash
 export PATH=/opt/julia-1.8.5/bin:$PATH
 ```